CONGREGATION HISTORY

 SERVED

 Over the years the congregation has been served by a host of preachers.
-Again, this list may not be complete.
-However, among those known to have labored in the Lord with this congregation are:
+This list may not be complete, but these are those known to have labored in the Lord with this congregation:

 Dale Slaughter – First minister